kevinfiol/kevinfiol.github.io/demos/index.md

 * A tiny, framework-agnostic autocomplete and select component for modern JavaScript projects.
 Extremely customizable with zero dependencies.

 ## [steam friend night](https://github.com/kevinfiol/sfn-client)
 * A web app based on the Steam Web and Storefront API, used to find what multiplayer games you and your friends have in common.
-Built with Svelte.
+Built with Svelte and Tailwind CSS.
 Server code [here](https://github.com/kevinfiol/sfn-server).

 ## [fireblog](https://fireblog.now.sh/)
 * A blogging SPA solution powered by Google Firebase Realtime Database that allows for multiple user registration.
 Built with Mithril.js.